aaditydubey/Zomato-EDA/README.md

 ## Data
 I found this dataset on Kaggle.

-### About Columns

-* url : Zomato url for the Restaurants
-* address : Complete location of the Restaurant
-* name : Name of the Restaurant
-* online_order : Whether restaurant accepts online order
-* book_table : Whether restaurant provides option for booking table
-* rate : Restaurants rating on zomato website
-* votes : Number of individual who voted for restaurants
-* phone : Contact details of the restaurant
-* localtion : Area where restaurant is situated
-* rest_type : Type of restaurants (Categorical value)
-* dish_liked : What are all dishes of the restaurant that people liked
-* cuisines : Cuisines offered by the restaurant
-* approx_cost(for two people) : Average cost for two people
-* review_list : Reviews of the restaurant on zomato website
-* menu_item : Menu items available in the restuarant
-* listed_in(type) : Type of the restaurant
-* listed_in(city) : Locality of the restaurant position

 ## Conclusion

 Based on my analysis keeping restaurant business in mind.
 I tried to figure out answers to some of the common queries when opening any new restaurant.